 “"Grant Ryan hooked a shot into the car park"”

-Centre backs Kern Miller and Jamie Anton again provided a strong central defensive barrier in front of Jamie McAlindon who was making his second appearance in goal.
+Centre backs Kern Miller and Jamie Anton again provided a strong barrier in front of Jamie McAlindon, who was making his second appearance in goal.

 The Corby defence was wide open in the 12th minute, however, when the home centre forward broke free and tumbled to the ground under the challenge of McAlindon.
 The referee had no option but to point to the spot and Nathan Dale stroked his penalty to one side of the goal with McAlindon diving to the other.